On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Preliminaries and research problems

 A quantum autoencoder aims at encoding $n$-qubit state $\rho_0$ into $d$-qubit state $\rho_B$, and recovering to $n$-qubit state $\rho_f$.
 For example, a graphical representation for a 4-2-4 quantum autoencoder is described in Fig. \ref{fig:classical-quantum autoencoder}(b), where $n=4$ and $d=2$.
 The network includes two parts: 1) Encoder $\Phi$ (generally taken as a unitary transformation) reorganizes the 4-qubit input state $\rho_0$ onto the inner layer of the latent qubits, followed by discarding superfluous information contained in some of the input nodes.
 For example, this can be realized by tracing out the qubits representing these nodes; 2) Decoder $\Theta$ (another unitary transformation) reconstructs the 4-qubit state $\rho_f$ by using the combinations of the latent state and ancillary fresh qubits (initialized to the reference state).
 Likewise, the goal of the quantum autoencoder is to maximize the overlap between the recovered state and the original state.
 In this work, we mainly consider input pure states and unitary transformation maps for $\Phi$ and $\Theta$.

 Different from a classical autoencoder, where both the encoding and decoding operations are usually performed to optimize the parameters for $W$ and $D$, the training of a quantum autoencoder can be reduced to optimizing the encoding transformation $\Phi$.
 After encoding quantum states from the data set using a trained unitary $\Phi$, quantum states can be naturally decoded by acting with $\Theta=\Phi^{\dagger}$ \cite{pepper2019experimental}.
 To train the quantum autoencoder, a practical way is to feed a set of input states into the network.
 As such, the task of a quantum autoencoder is to design an encoding map $\Phi$ to compress a given set of quantum states to optimize the compression rate, which can be defined as the fidelity between the original state $\rho_0$ and the recovered state $\rho_f$.
-In particular, we concentrate on the following questions: (i) under what condition can a quantum autoencoder perfectly compress a set of input states? (ii) how to train a quantum autoencoder towards the optimal compression rate using effective methods, such as machine learning? (iii) how high can the performance be achieved in the experimental realization of a quantum autoencoder?
+In particular, we concentrate on the following questions: (i) under what condition can a quantum autoencoder perfectly compress a set of input states, i.e., having the compression rate 1?
+We call such an autoencoder as a perfect quantum autoencoder. (ii) how to train a quantum autoencoder towards the optimal compression rate using effective methods, such as machine learning? (iii) how high can the performance be achieved in the experimental realization of a quantum autoencoder?